Always use the Government Digital Service (GDS) style guide first.

 Do not use the acronym GIT when communicating to users.

-We follow the GDS style guide on hyphenation.
+We follow the GDS guidance on hyphenation.

 Use IT support instead of IT service provider or IT support provider.